Herbert Paul

 Herbert Woodfield Paul (1853–1935) was an English writer and Liberal MP.

 Life

 He was the eldest son of George Woodfield Paul, Vicar of Finedon, and Jessie Philippa Mackworth.
 He was educated at Eton College and Corpus Christi College, Oxford, where he became President of the Oxford Union.
 He was called to the bar at Lincoln's Inn in 1878.
 He was a leader-writer on the Daily News.
 In 1883 he married Elinor Budworth, daughter of the Hon.
 William Ritchie, Legal member of the Viceregal Council at Calcutta.

 In 1892 Paul became MP for Edinburgh South.
-He lost his seat in 1895, but returned to the House of Commons as MP for Northampton from 1906 to January 1910.
+He lost his seat in 1895, but remained politically active speaking out against the Boer War for instance at the Liberal conference of 1900.
+He returned to the House of Commons as MP for Northampton from 1906 to January 1910.
 From 1909 to 1918 he was the Second Civil Service Commissioner.